CountyEthics

 Recommendations 3

-• Wait for at least 2–3 consecutive dry days with lower humidity before attempting to climb on polished slate at this altitude.
+• Wait for at least 2–3 consecutive dry days with breeze before attempting routes — today's single dry day is not enough after this prolonged wet spell.

 Do Not Climb 90%